cozy/cozy.github.io/src/install/debian.md

 # Install Cozy on a Debian server

-A Debian repository serves packages to setup a Cozy self-hosted environment
+A Debian repository serves packages to setup a Cozy self-hosted environment.

 It provides: